bitburner-official/bitburner-src/markdown/bitburner.singularity.softreset.md

 RAM cost: 5 GB \* 16/4/1

-This function will perform a reset even if you don’t have any augmentation installed.
+This function performs the same reset as when you install augmentations, but it can be performed even when you don’t have augmentations queued.
+If you do have augmentaions queued, it will install them.